Here is your car rental in Serbia & driving in Serbia tips guide.

 The Rules Of Road When Driving In Serbia

-Of course, renting a car in Serbia is pretty straight-forward, just like it is in other countries.
+Of course, renting a car in Serbia is pretty straightforward, just like it is in other countries.
 The driving rules, however, might be a bit different than what you’re used to.
-So, we’ve compiled some of the most noteworthy rules of the road when driving in Serbia here.
+So, we’ve compiled some of the most noteworthy road rules when driving in Serbia here.

-There are several toll roads around Serbia, mostly near to the borders with other countries.
+There are several toll roads around Serbia, mainly near the borders with other countries.
 You can pay for these in cash, or you can use major credit cards, e.g., MasterCard, Visa.
 It’s good to know that these tolls can really add up if you only use major motorways on your Serbia road trip.

 Petrol stations are easy to find around Belgrade and major towns, but you may struggle in the distances in-between.
 It’s a good idea to top up your car with fuel regularly if you are traveling over large distances.